Backlang-Org/backlang-org.github.io/learn/preparation.md

 ## 2. Tooling

-To have an easier start for a new project install the official template pack with `dotnet new --install Backlang.Templates`.
-To create a new project use `dotnet new backconsole`.
+To have an easier start install the Backlang-Manager `dotnet tool install --global Backlang-Manager`.
+This application can easily install the backlang sdk, templates and the vscode extension for you.
+For installing the complete toolset `backlang install --with-extension`

-> 💡 To update templates use `dotnet new update`
+> 💡 To Install the sdk you need admin rights.

-> 💡 You can use any texteditor but for better experience install our [official VS Code Extension](https://marketplace.visualstudio.com/items?itemName=furesoft.back) with syntax highlighting and code completion.

 ## 3. Building and Running